Waidthaler/xapi/README.md

 * **`uploadDir`:** Optional directory for file uploads.
 If not specified, defaults to `os.tmpdir()`.
 * **`verbosity`:** Sets verbosity level for logging.
 0 = quiet, 1 = warnings, 2 = info, 3 = debug.

+You are free to add your own custom config option values, though to avoid collisions with future options, it is best to begin their names with `$`.
+This can be useful with handler plugins (see below).

 ## The Basic Flow